Afghans

-Afghans (Pashto (Note: /ps/): افغانان; Dari (Note: /prs/): افغانها) are the citizens and nationals of Afghanistan, as well as their descendants in the Afghan diaspora.
-The country is made up of various ethnic groups, of which Pashtuns, Tajiks, Hazaras, and Uzbeks are the largest.
-The three main languages spoken among the Afghan people are Dari (a variety of Persian), Pashto, and Uzbek.
-Historically, the term "Afghan" was a Pashtun ethnonym, but later came to refer to all people in the country, regardless of their ethnicity after the 1964 Constitution of Afghanistan proposed by the King of Afghanistan, Mohammad Zahir Shah.
+Though an ethnonym for most of its existence, Afghans (Note: افغانها, /prs/; افغانان, /ps/) are now known as the citizens and nationals of Afghanistan.
+They are composed of various ethnic groups, of which Pashtuns, Tajiks, Hazaras, and Uzbeks are the largest.

+The two main languages spoken among the Afghan people are Dari (a variety of Persian) and Pashto.
+Historically, the ethnonym "Afghan" used to refer to Pashtuns, but later came to refer to all ethnicities in Afghanistan after the 1964 Constitution of Afghanistan proposed by King Mohammad Zahir Shah.

 Etymology

 The earliest mention of the name Afghan (Abgân) is by Shapur I of the Sassanid Empire during the 3rd century CE, In the 4th century, the word "Afghans/Afghana" (αβγανανο) as reference to the Pashtun people is mentioned in the Bactrian documents found in Northern Afghanistan.
 The word 'Afghan' is of Persian origin and refers to the Pashtun people.
 Some scholars suggest that the word "Afghan" is derived from the words awajan/apajan in Avestan and ava-Han/apa-Han in Sanskrit, which means "killing, striking, throwing and resisting, or defending."
 Under the Sasanians, and possibly the Parthian Empire, the word was used to refer to men of a certain Persian sect.
 In the past, several scholars sought a connection with "horse", Skt.aśva-, Av.aspa-, i.e. the Aśvaka or Aśvakayana, the name of the Aśvakan or Assakan, the ancient inhabitants of the Hindu Kush region.
 Some have theorized that the name of the Aśvakan or Assakan has been preserved in that of the modern Pashtun, with the name Afghan being derived from Asvakan.

 As an adjective, the word Afghan also means "of or relating to Afghanistan or its people, language or culture".
 According to the 1964 Constitution of Afghanistan, all Afghans citizens are equal in rights and obligations before the law.
 The fourth article of the Constitution of the Islamic Republic of Afghanistan, which was valid until 2021, states that citizens of Afghanistan consist of Pashtun, Tajik, Uzbek, Turkmen, Baloch, Pashayi, Nuristani, Aimaq, Arab, Kyrgyz, Qizilbash, Gurjar, Brahui, and members of other ethnicities.
 There are political disputes regarding this: there are members of the non-Pashtun ethnicities of Afghanistan that reject the term Afghan being applied to them, and there are Pashtuns in Pakistan that wish to have the term Afghan applied to them.